shipshapecode/ember-cli-netlify/README.md

 ### .netlifyheaders and/or .netlifyredirects

-There are a couple ways to use this addon.
+There are a few ways to use this addon.
 The first one is to define a `.netlifyheaders` and/or a `.netlifyredirects` file in the root of your project and this addon will copy the output to `dist/_headers` and `dist/_redirects` respectively.